wtheisen/TerminusBrowser/README.md

 - To change the default site you can modify the config.json file [FCHAN/REDDIT]
 - The config.json file also contains the boards list and the subreddit list

+## Contributing <a name="contrib"></a>

+Development on commandChan is active and on-going.
+If there are any features you want or you're just interested in joining in the discussion the dev team is most active on [#commandChan on the Freenode IRC server](ircs://irc.freenode.net:6697/#commandChan)

 ## TODO List <a name="todoList"></a>